What is Perinatal Mental Health Awareness Week?

 Early support is key to successfully overcoming PNDA, but many new and expectant caregivers don't know what to look out for.
 PNDA Awareness Week is an opportunity to bring greater awareness to this important issue.
 You can boost the campaign by sharing information on social media, downloading resources, and including the campaign image in your email signature.

-We encourage members of the community to put on events to raise awareness for perinatal depression and anxiety, if you’re organising an event for PNDA Awareness Week, you can register your event and have it published on our events calendar.
+We encourage members of the community to put on events to raise awareness for perinatal depression and anxiety.

 Information regarding statistical prevalence of PNDA: